 Well, if we use LinkedIn to fact check and sift through BA’s work force today, it’ll show around 22,000 employees, of them 200+ having in titles words “software”, “developer”, “application”, and “programmer”.

 You would expect BA to also employ software security engineers that work hand in hand with such large software engineering team – to protect your personal and financial data, you know.
 But you’d be wrong.

 As of September 12th, 2018, there are no people with titles “software security engineer” or “application security engineer” on LinkedIn.
-Which indicated that expert security engineering and testing is not happening in BA’s software development, which is a huge oversight in post-Equifax world, and 2018 in general.
+Which indicates that expert security engineering and testing is not happening in BA’s software development – a huge oversight in post-Equifax world, and 2018 in general.

 While on the subject, with 6 billion USD of Equifax’s market capitalization wiped out in the week following data breach announcement in September 2017, Equifax received a wake up call on software security.
 They had just one appsec engineer before the breach, but they’ve additionally hired 4 more, which is a positive change.
 Let’s hope they can steer and oversee software security processes, as even great engineers can’t do much good without skilled management.

 Not totally, but their focus isn’t where it should be.
 And the same can be claimed about the absolute most of software companies.

 BA deploys some fancy security tools – Splunk, BeyondTrust, Checkpoint LEA, Tanium, various DB’s, etc, and external threat intelligence feeds.

 This may impress general public, but not experts as none of these tools can properly defend software targeted attacks.
 No tool can, really, unless you design, engineer, and manually test software’s security during development – and not do penetration tests as an afterthought.